ivanch/notificc/README.md

 * Website change logs

 ## Deploy (Docker)
-1. Run `curl https://raw.githubusercontent.com/ivanch/notificc/master/docker-compose.yaml > docker-compose.yaml`
+1. Clone this repo.
 2. Configure the docker compose file as you need it.
+3. Configure the .env file with your endpoints/ports.
-3. Run `docker-compose up -d`.
+4. Run `docker-compose up -d`.

 ## Deploy (Build Docker Image)
 1. Clone this repo with `git clone https://github.com/ivanch/notificc` and either: